 Meet the Victorians who left their mark on the roof of Fusehill Street’s ‘Skiddaw’ building...

-Last September, contractors who climbed to the top of listed building ‘Skiddaw’ during a refurbishment project at Fusehill Street campus made a discovery.
+When contractors climbed to the top of listed building ‘Skiddaw’ during a refurbishment project at Fusehill Street campus they made a discovery.
 Scored into the lead dome of one of the building’s cupolas were nineteen names, nicknames and initials: traces of some of the men who worked on the building over the last century.
 Alan Ewing, acting head of Estates for the University’s Carlisle campuses, saw the inscriptions in situ on the roof: ‘It’s like stepping back in time – you feel quite privileged to be up there and part of a long history.’

 Some of the inscriptions carry dates as well as a note about the person’s occupation.
 The dates span 1887 to 1983.
 ‘J. DENARD’ is one of the earliest dated inscriptions.
 He is identified as a ‘painter’; so too are ‘J. MOFFAT’ and ‘LING & MARK’.
 This presented just one of the cupola’s puzzles… what did painters have to do with lead?
 Alan Ewing suggests the answer is, ‘very little!’
 ‘These painters were employed as part of the building’s maintenance programme; they would need to get to all the high woodwork and iron.
 They weren’t signing their own work when they scored their names into the lead though; they were leaving their marks in a relatively hidden place with a great view, which they must have known only a few people would get to see.’